 - Burning, tingling, weakness or pain in your hands or feet that interferes with daily activities or sleep

 - Changes in digestion, urination or sexual function

-The exact cause likely differs for each type of neuropathy.
+The exact cause of each type of neuropathy is unknown.
 Researchers think that over time, uncontrolled high blood sugar damages nerves and interferes with their ability to send signals, leading to diabetic neuropathy.
 High blood sugar also weakens the walls of the small blood vessels (capillaries) that supply the nerves with oxygen and nutrients.